Amherst Supplemental Essays

 How many essays does Amherst require?

-In total, there are two required Amherst essays.
+In total, there are three required Amherst essays.
 The first is the personal statement, which is a 650-word essay that introduces you to the admissions team.
 However, this personal statement is not specific to Amherst.
 Instead, you can submit the same personal statement to all of the schools you are applying to.
 As a longer essay, you’ll have ample space to explore who you are and what matters to you.

-The second required Amherst essay is your Amherst supplemental essay.
-Amherst offers three options for meeting their supplemental essay requirement.
-If you choose Option A, you are required to submit a 350-word essay responding to one of three prompts.
-Option B is to submit a previously graded analytical paper.
-Option C is only available to applicants who have attended Amherst’s Access to Amherst (A2A) program.
+- Option C is only available to applicants who have attended Amherst’s Access to Amherst (A2A) program.
 Students must write an essay to apply for the program, which takes place during the fall of their Senior year.
 As such, students who end up applying to Amherst can use their A2A essay as their required Amherst supplemental essay.

-Amherst Writing Supplement – Option A
+Amherst Supplemental Essays: Option A

-The first option applicants can use to fulfill the Amherst supplemental essays requirements offers a choice of prompts.
+The first option applicants can use to fulfill the Amherst supplemental essay requirements offers a choice of prompts.
 Your response should be no longer than 350 words.
 Each prompt starts with a quote, followed by a related question.
-Whichever prompt you choose, you should carefully read the quote and then respond with a personal essay.
+Whichever prompt you choose, carefully read the quote and then respond with a personal essay.
 In your response, you should use examples from your life experience to relate to the ideas in the quote.

 Below are the three Amherst supplemental essay prompts for Option A: